-The main thing to consider is whether you are comfortable with sharing your experiences and views on primary care services.
+The main thing to consider is whether you are comfortable with responding to survey questions on your experiences and views on primary care services.
 This could raise some potentially sensitive subjects around your health or care experiences.

 Are there any possible disadvantages or risks from taking part?